David Clifford: 2020

-Clifford scored 0-4 in the shock Munster Senior Football Championship semi final loss to Cork.
+Clifford scored 0–04 in the shock Munster Senior Football Championship semi final loss to Cork.
 The 2020 championship was straight knock-out and as such was his only championship game that year.

 2021

 He scored a hat-trick against Galway in the opening round of the 2021 National Football League.
 Kerry would go on to share the National League title with Dublin this year delivering Clifford his second league title.

-He won his third Munster Senior Football Championship defeating Clare (1-6), Tipperary (1-2) and Cork (0-1).
+He won his third Munster Senior Football Championship defeating Clare (1–06), Tipperary (1–02) and Cork (0–01).

 Kerry reached the All-Ireland semi final in which they faced Tyrone.
-Clifford scored 0-8 on the day, however, due to injury he could not take part in extra-time.
-Tyrone ran out winners 3-14 to 0-22.
+Clifford scored 0–08 on the day, however, due to injury he could not take part in extra-time.
+Tyrone ran out winners 3–14 to 0–22.

 He ended the year with an All Star.

 2022

 Clifford won his third National League to start the inter county season.
-In the final versus Mayo he scored 1-6, 1-5 from play.
+In the final versus Mayo he scored 1–06, 1–05 from play.

 His fourth Munster championship arrived in 2022.
-In the semi final he scored 0-4 however, injury prevented Clifford from playing in the final versus Limerick.
+In the semi-final he scored 0–04 however, injury prevented Clifford from playing in the final versus Limerick.

 The All-Ireland quarter final versus Mayo saw Clifford return from injury.
-He scored 1-3 in the win.
-A semi final win over Dublin was secured on the back of his 0-6.
+He scored 1–03 in the win.
+A semi final win over Dublin was secured on the back of his 0–06.

-Clifford scored 0-8 in the 2022 All-Ireland Senior Football Championship Final and in the process won his first All-Ireland Senior Football Championship.
+Clifford scored 0–08 against Galway in the 2022 All-Ireland Senior Football Championship Final and in the process won his first All-Ireland Senior Football Championship.
 He was chosen as man of the match due to his performance.

-He won his fourth All Star and was selected as All Stars Footballer of the Year and The Sunday Game Footballer of the Year.
+He won his fourth All Star and was selected as GAA/GPA Footballer of the Year and The Sunday Game Footballer of the Year.

 2023

+Clifford was selected as captain for the 2023 season.

-He made his season debut as a second half substitute in Kerry’s round 3 league match against Mayo.
+He made his season debut as a second-half substitute in Kerry's round 3 league match against Mayo.
+He played in 5 league games as Kerry finished 5th in the Division 1 league.